R-Rudolph/network-visualizer/README.md

     make

+This will generate the binary named network-visualizer.

+### How to run

-This will generate the binary named network-visualizer. network-visualizer needs priviledged network access, it has to be executed either priviledged
+network-visualizer needs priviledged network access, it has to be executed either priviledged

     sudo ./network-visualizer